Lady Mary Faith Montagu: Adult life

 Upon her marriage, she moved into Rockingham Castle, a 5,000-acre estate that her husband inherited in 1925 from his grandmother, Mary Georgiana Watson.
-As châtelaine of Rockingham Castle, Lady Faith oversaw renovations and redocrating the rooms, closing the old kitchen, and creating a private flat for the family within the castle.
+As châtelaine of Rockingham Castle, Lady Faith oversaw renovations and redecorating the rooms, closing the old kitchen, and creating a private flat for the family within the castle.
 In 1967, her husband passed the estate on to his nephew and heir, Commander Michael Saunders, and the family moved to a cottage in Dorset.

 Like her mother and grandmother, Betty Leggett, Lady Faith and her second husband were attracted to the religious traditions and philosophies of India.

 Lady Faith was a close friend of the novelist E. M. Forster, whom she was introduced to by her father.
 Throughout her life they communicated often, sending over seventy letters to each other.
 Their friendship began when she wrote to him for a critique on a short story she was working on.
 He often came to stay with the family at Rockingham during Christmas.
 Her brother, who became the 10th Earl of Sandwich, inherited Hinchingbrooke House, which had been used as a hospital during World War II.
 She wrote in a letter about her brother's decision to sell the family home in 1955, and after it was boarded up, took Forster there to see it, as had spent some of his youth there with her father.
 In her letter and diary, she writes about the heartbreak of the family losing their ancestral home.

 She died on 16 February 1983.